ERM++: An Improved Baseline for Domain Generalization: Experiments

-Recent work has shown that better ImageNet models have better domain generalization properties for both single-source and multi-source DG~\cite{kim2022broad,angarano2022back}.
-However, this has been explored in the context of varying model size.
-Therefore, performance gains can be either from a.) improved pre-training dataset (upstream) performance resulting in improved DG or b.) larger models resulting in improved DG performance, regardless of upstream performance.
-These also disregard the needs of some applications, such as computational requirements (larger models necessitate more resources) or restrictions on architectures due to a shared encoder for a multitask problem.
-Thus, we explore the effect of different initializations for the same model architecture, specifically a ResNet-50~\cite{he2016deep}.
-We describe them in more detail below:

-\begin{itemize}[nosep,leftmargin=*] \item \textbf{TorchVision Model Weights:} This is the standard ImageNet pretrained initialization present in TorchVision.
-It was trained with weak augmentations for 90 epochs. \item \textbf{AugMix trained network}: AugMix \cite{hendrycks2020augmix} is a method used to improve model consistency using augmentations without training the model on data which is too different from the test data.
+In Section~\ref{subsec:params} we note that prior work has often initialized their model weights using old models trained with out-of-date techniques.
+In this section, we explore the effect of using \textbf{Stronger initializations (\textit{S.\ Init})} of model weights using more recent methods.
+Table \ref{table:overall_table}(a) shows can obtain a 1\% boost on average, although we note that ERM++ still matches the performance of prior work reported in Table~\ref{table:all_methods}(a) when using the same initialization, but without requiring adding new loss functions requiring hyperparameter tuning (as in MIRO~\cite{cha2022domain}) or complicated training procedures (as with DIWA~\cite{rame2022diverse}).
+However, selecting the best model takes some care.
+To illustrate, let us consider the following initializations for ResNet-50. \textbf{TorchVision Model Weights} is the standard ImageNet pretrained initialization present in TorchVision.
+It was trained with weak augmentations for 90 epochs. \textbf{AugMix~\cite{hendrycks2020augmix}} is a method used to improve model consistency using augmentations without training the model on data which is too different from the test data.
 AugMix takes two augmented views of an image and mixes them in pixel space.
-Then the model is trained to produce consistent output between two AugMix augmentations and the clean image.
-Furthermore, split Batchnorm is used as introduced in \cite{xie2020adversarial}, i.e. learn separate Batchnorm for clean and augmented images.
-The model is trained for 200 epochs. \item \textbf{ResNet A1:} ResNet A1 initializes weights from the training recipe presented in \cite{wightman2021resnet}.
-The model is heavily tuned to find training settings which result in very strong ImageNet performance.
-Examples include training for 600 epochs, the LAMB optimizer, strong augmentations, and a binary cross-entropy. \item \textbf{Meal V2} : MealV2 \cite{shen2020mealv2} is a highly performant ensemble, distilled into a ResNet-50.
-In particular, a SeNet-154 \cite{hu2018squeeze} (81.23\% ImageNet Top-1) and ResNet-152 (81.02\% ImageNet Top-1) are distilled into ResNet-50. \end{itemize}
+Then, the model is trained to produce consistent output between two AugMix augmentations and the clean image. \textbf{ResNet A1} initializes weights from the training recipe presented in ~\cite{wightman2021resnet}.
+The model is heavily tuned to find training settings that result in very strong ImageNet performance.
+Examples include training for 600 epochs, the LAMB optimizer, strong augmentations, and a binary cross-entropy. \textbf{MealV2 ~\cite{shen2020mealv2}} is a highly performant ensemble, distilled into a ResNet-50.
+In particular, a SeNet-154 ~\cite{hu2018squeeze} (81.23\% ImageNet Top-1) and ResNet-152 (81.02\% ImageNet Top-1) are distilled into ResNet-50.